KoleKoechner/SpaceXRemastered/README.md

 [Changelog]: # (This will not need to be populated yet and will only contain details that a user/visitor to your site would be concerned with; not backend things.
 This can be stuff like 'improved load times', 'added <insert feature here>', 'revamped the UI to be streamlined' etc etc. Do not concern yourself with this just yet.
 Once the site is finished, deployed and sustaining a following, that's when changelog can begin to be populated.
 6/19/2020)

-[Kole - To Do]: # (Read over the User Guide of Starship and the Planets in our Solar System.
-Also make a wire frame of what the page for the planets will look like.
-6/20/2020)
+[Kole - To Do]: # (Need to write a first draft for Starship, Earth and possibly another planet.
+6/23/2020)

+[Kole - Completed]: # (Completed a wire frame for the planet/spacex.
+Made a new folder called Resources, where a jpeg of the wireframe is saved.
+I've also downloaded the user guide for the Starship.
+6/23/2020 10:58AM)